Do we need another film awards show? The short answer: Absolutely!

 The most commonly used term to describe independent cinema is: a film that was produced outside the studio system.
 Misappropriated, misused, mislabeled, and all too encompassing, the AIFA strives to root the term “indie” to core values, economy of means and more authentic definition: an independently financed and produced film that reflects the creative conditions and budget parameters, and represents the diverse (majority) community at large.
 In essence, films, filmmakers and crews deserve to be included in a conversation that is engaging, not enraging.

 The American Independent Film Awards is a non-profit organization, year-long commitment and kick-ass award season show where race, socio-economic status, gender, language, religion and/or sexual orientation aren’t ghettoized.
 Its principal goal is to forge a connection between the community of creators and those who facilitate and support the process: film festival curators, critics and the movie-going public at large.
 In essence, a three-way relationship and continuous dialogue.
-We inaugurate our mission online for year 1.
+We inaugurate our mission with digital editions for years 1 and 2.